ESBigeard/sign-similarity-temp/README.md

 **This is a TEMPORARY repository.
-The name/adress is subject to change in the incoming weeks.**
+It will be updated in the following weeks to redirect to the permanent repository**

 # Repository Overview